y-otn/CleanMel/README.md

 ```
 bash inference 0,
 ```
-<font color=gray>Hint: You could also delete `model.output_path`, by default, the waveform will output to the same folder of your pretrained checkpoint.</font>
+<font color=gray, size=1>Hint: You could also delete `model.output_path`, by default, the waveform will output to the same folder of your pretrained checkpoint.</font>

 ## Training